singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ## About

-Flutter quill is a rich editor text and it's allow you to customize a lot of things, it has custom embed builders which allow you to render custom widgets in the editor <br>
+Flutter quill is a rich editor text.
+It'd allow you to customize a lot of things, it has custom embed builders which allow you to render custom widgets in the editor <br>
-this is a extensions to extends it functionallities by adding more features like images, videos, and more
+this is an extension to extend its functionalities by adding more features like images, videos, and more

 ## Installation

-Before start using this package, please make sure to install [flutter_quill](https://github.com/singerdmx/flutter-quill) package first and follow it's usage instructions.
+Before starting using this package, please make sure to install [flutter_quill](https://github.com/singerdmx/flutter-quill) package first and follow its usage instructions.

 ```yaml
 dependencies: